abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 Now we can use magic to analyse the DRC rule and fix it if it's violated.

 # DAY 4 Pre-layout timing analysis and importance of good clock tree

+Pre-layout timing analysis and importance of good clock tree